astriaorg/docs/docs/tutorials/novm-messenger-rollup.md

     }
 }
 ```

+To add another genesis account, use the astria-go CLI to generate
+an address and append it to the account field.

 Then open `~/.astria/novm/config/base-config.toml` and add the following to that
 file.
 You will need to manually update the `db_filepath` and `genesis_filepath`: